Virtual Reality is where reality ends and infinity begins.

-Or would you call the actual reality as a simulation of another person’s dream?
-Would you consider that too a dream?
+Or would you call the actual reality a simulation of another person’s dream?
+Would you consider that, too, as a dream?

 This is the central point that I want to make here.
 It doesn’t really matter whether or not you are dreaming.